-If the image looks good (you cannot see the fluting pattern through it), click the green check mark e) When you have found that all areas are satisfactory, click Next.
+If the image looks good (you cannot see the fluting pattern through it), click the green check mark .

-If you can see the fluting pattern, click the red cross 💌.
+If you can see the fluting pattern, click the red cross .
 In this case you need to troubleshoot the pressure problem, print a new test chart, and evaluate again.